givan/appsheet-people-app/README.md

 $ npm start --youngest=5
 ```

 This will find the youngest 5 persons with a valid US number sorted by name.
+The results will be printed in the console in JSON format under the line "Youngest 5 people with a valid US number".

 ## Application design